2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Professional Counselor - an employee of an institution whose official responsibilities include providing psychological counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.

-Annual letters are sent to campus pastoral leaders to notify them of University services and to ask them to encourage any crime victims they are counceling to report the incident to the police, Public Safety, or through our voluntary or anonymous reporting system.
+Annual letters are sent to campus pastoral leaders to notify them of University services and to ask them to encourage any crime victims they are counceling to report the incident to the police, Campus Security, or through our voluntary or anonymous reporting system.

 Voluntary Confidential Reporting